Virus-hit cruise ship passengers to start disembarking in Japan

 TOKYO (Reuters) - Around 500 passengers on the virus-hit cruise ship quarantined off Yokohama near Tokyo were set to disembark on Wednesday, although those sharing a room with people testing positive would have to stay on board longer, media and officials said.

-The Diamond Princess, operated by Carnival Corp (CCL.N), has been quarantined in Yokohama since Feb.
+The Diamond Princess, operated by Carnival Corp, has been quarantined in Yokohama since Feb.
 3 after a man, who disembarked in Hong Kong before it traveled to Japan, was diagnosed with the virus.

 More than 540 people have been infected with the virus on the liner, which originally carried some 3,700 passengers and crew.
 Many of those infected have been transfered to hospitals.
 About half the passengers are Japanese.